 - Keep it Short: Videos should be 10 seconds tops (source) between pages and 4 to 30 pages.

-- No Copyright Infringement: Google has content policies that tell you not to use porn, violate people’s copyright, etc. If you couldn’t get away with it on YouTube, it won’t work here.
+- No Copyright Infringement: Google has content policies that tell you not to use lewd content, violate people’s copyright, etc. If you couldn’t get away with it on YouTube, it won’t work here.

 - High Res Vertical Media: Dimensions are 9:16 (720px wide by 1280px tall)